bmh-gh/primerng_rust/README.md

 # primerng_rust
-A big prime number generator using the Rust programming langugae
+A big prime number generator using the Rust programming language